-Original photos of Slovak photographer Dežo Hoffman and other subjects recalling the photographer will be the part of the exhibition in his birthplace in Banská Štiavnica.
+Original photos of Slovak photographer Dežo Hoffmann and other subjects recalling the photographer will be the part of the exhibition in his birthplace in Banská Štiavnica.

 The around 250-year-old house located in the centre of Banská Štiavnica is undergoing reconstruction since the brothers Šimon Martin and Michal Šafařík decided to save it.
 It should be open to the public in several months.